Early Edwardian Halfpennies

 The first revision of the Fox classification was made by E J Harris, F Purvey and P Woodhead (hereafter HPW) in a series of articles entitled Notes on English Halfpence and Farthings, 1279-1660.
 The articles were published in Seaby's Coin and Medal Bulletin (SCMB) between April 1964 and March 1986, but coins of the period presently under consideration are covered in the issues of 1964 and 1966.
 The HPW revision was further refined by J J North and P Woodhead in their respective papers: The Fox Classification and Recent Refinements, and The Early Coinages of Edward III (1327-43).
 The two papers form part of volume 39 of the Sylloge of Coins of the British Isles (SCBI), which catalogues North's collection of Edwardian coins, and was published in 1989.
 This version of the classification is also the one used in the 1991 (third) edition of North's English Hammered Coinage.
 More recently, P and B R Withers have formulated a new and very detailed classification of the coins, which is published in the first two volumes of their Small Change series: Farthings and Halfpennies - Edward I and II (2001) and Halfpennies and Farthings - Edward III and Richard II (2002).
 The Withers classification severs all links with the Fox classification, but the latter is updated - with some minor adjustments to North's version - in Lord Stewartby's English Coins 1180-1551 (2009).

 Many of the images used to illustrate this article are from records on the UK Detector Finds database (UKDFD).
-I am grateful to recorders for making them available in this way.
+I am grateful to recorders for making them available in this way, and also to other detectorists and collectors who have independently granted permission to use their images.
 I also wish to thank Clive Knipe of www.HistoricCoinage.com, who kindly granted permission to use images from his website.
+Some coin types are illustrated by a single image; others may be illustrated by two or more examples from a sliding gallery.
+In the latter case, navigation arrows will appear when the mouse-pointer is hovered over the image that is initially displayed.
 All images can be clicked to provide an enlarged view.

 The poor state of the circulating currency in the early years of the reign of Edward I is clear from contemporary accounts and the attention it received from the King's Council.
 A significant proportion of the coins will have been those struck during the previous major recoinage of 1248-1250, and thus about twenty-five years old.
 Normal wear and tear, however, was only one factor contributing to the situation.
 The operation of Gresham's Law will have resulted in the poorer specimens of all issues remaining in circulation, while the better ones were hoarded.
 In addition to the prevalence of worn coins, the practice of 'clipping' seems to have become a particular problem in the early 1270s, a situation for which Jews, in particular, were made scapegoats and ruthlessly persecuted.
 Having deliberated for some time on the question of how the coins could be improved, and how abuses could be prevented, the Council initiated steps for a new coinage at the beginning of 1279.